Showing Collections: 1 - 13 of 13

 Identifier: MSS 0129

-Scope and Contents The Johnson Papers collection is reflective of Mrs. Johnson’s life and career, spanning mostly through the 1920s to the 1970s.
+Scope and Contents The General S. and Mary L. Johnson Collection is reflective of Mrs. Johnson’s life and career, spanning mostly through the 1920s to the 1970s.
 The papers include original writings, correspondence, biographical material, and newspaper clippings.
 Significant portions of the collection represent her time as a teacher and educator, showcase her editorial writings, and signify the Johnson’s involvement with the Antioch Baptist Church in Houston.
-Most of the content is limited to the Houston, Texas region.
-While...
+Most of the content is limited to the Houston,...

 Identifier: MSS 0031